"It's untenable": Minority says ministers are not taking parliament serious

 - Ibrahim Murtala Mohammed, the Tamale Central MP, has called for parliament to be better insulated against the executive

-- His concern follows the failure of Ministers who also double as parliamentarian to show up in the house despite being summoned
+- His concern follows Ministers, who also double as parliamentarians, failing to show up in the house despite summons

-- He described excuses given by the majority leader, Alexander Afenyo-Markin, as untenable
+- Murtala Mohammed further described excuses given by the majority leader, Alexander Afenyo-Markin, as untenable

-His suggestion comes on the back of the Minority’s anger at some Ministers of State who had failed to appear before parliament despite being scheduled to do so.
+His suggestion comes on the back of the Minority’s anger at some Ministers of State, who allegedly failed to appear before parliament despite being scheduled to do so.

-These Ministers are the Interior Minister, Henry Quartey, the Local Government, Decentralisation and Rural Development Minister, Martin Adjei-Mensah Korsah and the Lands and Natural Resources Minister, Samuel Abu Jinapor.
+They are said to be the Interior Minister Henry Quartey, the Local Government, Decentralisation and Rural Development Minister Martin Adjei-Mensah Korsah, and the Lands and Natural Resources Minister Samuel Abu Jinapor.

 PAY ATTENTION: Click “See First” under the “Following” tab to see YEN.com.gh News on your News Feed!